HS116/Covid-Webscraper-with-Twitter-Bot/README.md

 ## Extra
-Also used time decorators to measure the time taken for each particular data scraping function\
+Added decorators to measure the time taken for each particular data scraping function\
 Applied some Python unit testing on 12th April 2022 for one of the data scraping functions